MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-telegraf.md

 * Azure AD user tokens

     * Allows the plugin to authenticate like a user.
-We only recomment using this method for development purposes.
+We only recommend using this method for development purposes.

 * Azure Managed Service Identity (MSI) token